 Last admittance 30 minutes before closing time.

-The Oratory of S. Andrea is closed on 25th December and 1st January.
+The Museum is closed on 25th December and 1st January.

 Combined Ticket: 9.50€

-The combined ticket includes the Basilica of Sant'Apollinare Nuovo, the Neonian Baptistery, the Basilica of San Vitale, the Mausoleum of Galla Placidia,** the Archiepiscopal Museum and Chapel
+The combined ticket includes the Basilica of Sant'Apollinare Nuovo, the Neonian Baptistery, the Basilica of San Vitale, the Mausoleum of Galla Placidia,** the Archiepiscopal Museum and Chapel.
+The ticket is valid for 7 consecutive days from the date of issue and entitles the holder to one entry for each monument.

 *Valid for Italian and foreign students during the school year, for associations with special agreements and for groups accompanied by authorized tour guides of the Region Emilia Romagna